jobrachem/alfred-demo/README.md

-# Template for Alfred Experiments
+# Demo for Alfred Experiments

 This a demo for script-based experiments in the Python 3 library alfred ([https://github.com/ctreffe/alfred](https://github.com/ctreffe/alfred)).